qualabs/live-streaming-latency-sync/infra/README.md

 ## Useful commands

-* `npx cdk deploy`       deploy this stack to your default AWS account/region
+* `cdk deploy`       deploy this stack to your default AWS account/region
-* `npx cdk diff`         compare deployed stack with current state
+* `cdk diff`         compare deployed stack with current state
-* `npx cdk synth`        emits the synthesized CloudFormation template
+* `cdk synth`        emits the synthesized CloudFormation template

 ## Fist time to deploy in a AWS account
 If it's the first time you are going to deploy somghint using cdk in a particualr AWS account, first you must run `cdk bootstrap`